norbusan/kobo-ja-dict-enhance/README.md

-  --keep-input    keep the unpacked directory --keep-output   keep the updated output directory -u, --unpacked  location of an already unpacked original dictionary
+  --keep-input    keep the unpacked directory --keep-output   keep the updated output directory -u, --unpacked  location of an already unpacked original dictionary --unpackedzipped  location of an already unpacked original dictionary
+                  where the html files are already un-gzipped
 `````

 ## Notes

 * Unpacked dictionaries contain html and gif files that are
   actually gzip-compressed, but without .gz extensions.
+  If you pass in an already unpacked dir as source via --unpacked, the
+  html files still need to be gzipped.
+If you have already unpacked
+  the html file, you can use --unpackedzipped.

 * Dictionaries: at the moment edict2 (free) and Japanese3 (commercial) are
   supported.
 But as far as I see they are overlapping to a very high